jasonsjones/data-structures/packages/singly-linked-list/README.md

 The main purpose of this project is revisit the basics, and focus on the development process.

 _I wholehearedly acknowledge that the basic data structure space is populated with well-written code and efficient implementations, and one could easily grab one of those libraries and integrate it in their project.
 However, the main difference between those libraries/implementations and this one is that this is the best implementation I have ever written.
 My hope is that someone else will find this useful, but understand, this code is not the goal; this will simply be a useful bi-product of the journey.
 The underlying motivation is to understand and, more importantly, learn from the process to get to the desired end-state&mdash;for me it is all about the joy of the journey._

-#### Environment:

-Although this implementation is designed to be used with [Node.js](http://www.nodejs.org), it could be used in other contexts with minor modifications.
-This implementation does not have any external dependencies that would preclude it from being used in the browser--just include it with a `<script>` tag and it should be good to go. _Disclaimer: I have not tested this implementation in any other context/environment; only tested with node.js_

 ---